env0/env0-import-variable-plugin/README.md

 This plugin will fetch output values from another environment and insert them as terraform and/or environment variables.

 Similar to self hosted agent secrets, use this notation in the value of the terraform input value:

 `${env0:<environment id>:<output name>}`
+`${env0:<environment name>:<output name>}` (see note below about Environment Names restrictions)

 ## Requirements

 The plugin uses the env0 API to fetch the output values from another environment.
 Therefore, we need to declare the ENV0_API_KEY and ENV0_API_SECRET environment variables in the environment or project with access to the source environments.
 You can either use [Organization API Keys](https://docs.env0.com/docs/api-keys) or [Personal API Keys](https://docs.env0.com/reference/authentication#creating-a-personal-api-key)
 * `ENV0_API_KEY`
 * `ENV0_API_SECRET`

+## Environment Name Restrictions

+* Environment Names must be unique, otherwise, the script just uses the "first" matching environment name.
+* Environment Names must not include spaces " " or slashes `/`.
+Ideally, your environment only contains alphanumeric characters and dashes `-`. **

 ## Inputs